aljaplatt/aljaplatt/README.md

 I began to code after exploring website builders such as Wix and SquareSpace to build a site during my masters degree.
-I really enjoyed the process, but became frustrated at the restrictive feeling of those websites.
+I really enjoyed the process, but became frustrated at the restrictive feeling of those tools.
 I didn't want the zoo experience, I wanted the jungle!
 So the journey began...